alessandrowb/WoboStaff/README.md

 **Installation**

-Add a valid HipChat API Token in the Config.plist file.
+Rename ConfigSample.plist to Config.plist and add a valid HipChat API Token.

 **Summary**